ezeslucky/automation/readme.md

 ## Disclaimer
 All automation templates in this repository were found online and are uploaded here solely for easy access and sharing.
-None of the templates are created or owned by the repository author.
-If you encounter any issues, errors, or damages resulting from the use of these templates, the repository author assumes no responsibility or liability.
-All rights to the original templates belong to their respective creators.